PhilipAubert/congenial-pancake/README.md

 The view in the client shows one URL per request that has received a response - but I recommend also opening the browser dev tools and add some throttling to see that the semaphore logic is working.
 If you for example spam one request, you will see a lot of responses in the client view - but in the dev tool you should see that they all got the response from the same request.

+## Testing

+Since I do not have a lot of previous experience with writing unit tests, I decided to come back the next day to see if I could get some unit tests up and running.
+Initially I noticed that there is a lot of setup involved when you want to test network requests and hook functionality, but once I got past that hurdle - writing tests for the files involving the Semaphores went quite well by reading through Jest documentation.
+On the useFetch hook, on the other hand, I struggled a lot with finding the correct way to test it.
+I decided to google extensively to look at some examples, and even asked ChatGPT what types of tests would make sense to test the useFetch hook.
+I found a few ways that possibly could make sense to include as tests - but I feel like the useFetch tests could have been written a lot better if I had been more familiar with writing tests in general.
+I'll leave it in for further discussion and perhaps get some pointers on how to better test functionality like this.